 If your road trip copilot is your pet, it's important that he's comfortable and secure for the long haul.
 While you can hit the McDonald's drive-through, he's going to be more difficult to please (though no dog I know has ever turned down a french fry).
-We've rounded up our top picks to keep him happy, safe, and motion sickness-free when you hit the blacktop for your long weekend adventure.
+We've rounded up our top picks to keep your cat or dog happy, safe, and motion-sickness-free when you hit the blacktop for your long weekend adventure.

 A Cat Carrier

 Since they are so inquisitive and agile, cats must be kept in a carrier while the car is moving for your safety and hers.
 This pet carrier ($70) can be hooked into the backseat of your cat and can be adjusted for size if you have more or less room.
 Bonus: it's good for cats and dogs!

-If your pooch travels in the backseat, make sure he's latched in securely with a padded harness that attaches to the seat belt ($37 to $50).
+If your pooch travels in the backseat, make sure he's latched in securely with a padded harness that attaches to the seat belt ($19).

 A Portable Water Bowl

 Animals of all kinds (humans included) need to stay hydrated, and if your long weekend plans include long walks in addition to long car rides, providing your pet with a container for easy drinking is a nice touch.
-We like the Drinkwell Hydro-Go Canteen ($25), which even features a bowl for food as well.
-And you simply mustn't forget . . .
+We like the Good2Go water bottle ($5), which flips open to become a bowl.

 Plenty of Water